pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

-more privileged groups who _sympathize_, they really do, but wish the less privileged groups wouldn't be so _disruptive_ or _mean_ about they fact that [they're playing the game at a harder difficulty setting][23], and they really need to be more mindful of the status quo, or like Nina Simone says in Mississippi Goddamn, ["go slow."][20]
+more privileged groups who _sympathize_, they really do, but wish the less privileged groups wouldn't be so _disruptive_ or _mean_ about they fact that [they're playing the game at a harder difficulty setting][23], and they really need to be more mindful of the status quo, or like Nina Simone says in Mississippi Goddam, ["go slow."][20]

 Understand that feminists get this _all the time_, and unsurprisingly, it usually comes from someone who doesn't understand what feminism looks like these